 the federal requirements of the REAL-ID Act of 2005.
 Once the provision of the

-REAL-ID goes into effect in December, 2014, those persons who do not possess a
+REAL-ID goes into effect, those persons who do not possess a

 valid, unexpired US passport will need a STAR ID to board commercial aircraft